technofocus-pte/buildmoderniseaiappsdepth/Use case 09/Use case 09.md

 10.  **Close** the PowerShell and **open** it again.

-11. Redo the **login to Azure** step of executing Connect-AzAccount.
+11. Execute the below command and select your Azure login if prompted, to login to Azure.

+    +++Connect-AzAccount+++

 12. Execute the below commands to navigate to the **LabFiles** folder.